kbathina/Udacity/Final Project/blog.md

 ### Results

-I plotted the validation accuracy across 10 independent runs of each type of classifier.ADA and GNB had the lowest performance at around 37%.
+I plotted the validation accuracy across 10 independent runs of each type of classifier.
+ADA and GNB had the lowest performance at around 37%.
 KNN and LogReg had about 43% accuracy while SVC and RandForest were the best performrs at 46%.
 There is about a 9% chance to randomly guess the correct genre.

 <img src="images/results.png" width="500" height="300" />

 I look at the F1 score to to see how well the genres were classified.
 Because of the many classes, the total score represents a weighted average.
 In all classifiers, the instrumental genre had the highest F1 score and thus the best precision and recall.

 <img src="images/f1.png" width="500" height="300" />

+## Conclusion

+For the Capstone project, I chose to build a classifier for a genre problem found on Kaggle.
+I first downloaded and cleaned the data.
+I then explored the features and cleaned up any irregularities.
+Finally, I trained a variety of models and then calculated the accuracy and F1 score.
+One way to improve these models is to build a voting ensemble.
+In this model, I can train many models and then predict the genre with the most votes.

+There were some aspects of this project that were very interesting.
+One, I believe there is a bias in the dataset due to my exploratory analysis of the features.
+The models I build are trained to this biased dataset.
+When building models for real world use, I will start considering how valid the collected data is and how to work around the biases when building the model.
+Another interesting aspect was with the model selection.
+In most cases, it makes most sense to limit the number of models before training.
+In cases with small datasets, it can make more sense to test everything.

 ## Appendix